yonathan95/BinanceTradingBot/README.md

 * [leverage] - for example, 6.
 * [request buying amount] - in percentage, for example 10.
 * [entry strategy] - rsi, macd long, macd short

-### Connect to your Binance account
-In order to connect the bot to your balance in Binance, you need to change the variables API_KEY, SECRET_KEY in the Config class that's present in the data package.
-The bot will receive all of your information and will manage it and hopefully will earn you money!

-### Set up the telegram messenger
-In order to run the bot, the Telegram Messenger class should contain the right attributes.
-The Telegram Messenger will send you updates about the bot's actions, for example if the bot is entering position, you will be notified straight away in the Telegeram App.

-To do that, you need to change the TELEGRAM_API_KEY and TELEGRAM_CHAT_ID variables to your liking in the Config class that's present in the data package.
-A guide on how to get these values: https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token.

 ## Creators